lbrou82/Springboard_Capstone1/README.md

 **Description**:

 This is a repository for my first Capstone Project as part of the Springboard's Data Science Career Track Program.
-More information about the project - including a description of the files - is below.
+More information about the project is below.

-**Problem Statement**:
-Home prices in Los Angeles County remain consistently high, which can make purchasing a home difficult for those unfamiliar with the market, the neighborhoods, or the popular home features in those neighborhoods (i.e. number of bedrooms, or proximity to a certain school district).
-Being able to predict home prices within the neighborhoods in the county would be a benefit to many.
-For example, for a first-time home buyer, the decision to put a bid on a home is a big one, and knowing early on whether or not a particular home is over-(or under-)valued would save them time, money, and stress.
-Additionally, this kind of information may be useful for a new home builder, as they assess the features that would be important to get the most value for their new build.
-In this project, I will look at a specific set of neighborhoods in the southwest corner of Los Angeles County, South Bay.
-I will look at home sales from the past two years in this area.
+**Summary**:
+This project sought to predict home prices in one area of Los Angeles County: South Bay.
+Home price information is helpful for a number of clients such as new home buyers/sellers, real estate agents, and new home builders.

+Data Wrangling and Exploratory Data Analysis (EDA) were done primarily using the pandas library in Python.
+The original dataset was manually downloaded from Redfin.com into 84 separate files.
+It was merged, cleaned and reduced to 13,631 sales, with 18 individual features, ranging from 2018 and 2020.

+Some insights from the project include:

+- More homes were sold in the summer,  and there seems to be a price difference between homes sold in summer versus homes sold in other seasons.

+- The top two predictors of home prices in this area were Square Feet and Longitude (i.e. proximity to the ocean).

+- Other predictors of home price include: Year Built, Lot Size, and whether a home is in a specific neighborhood, with homes in Hermosa Price being a larger predictor than other neighborhoods.

+- I was able to train a model using Random Forest Regression in scikit-learn to predict homes with an R2 of 0.84.
+Corresponding code for the project and other write ups (including slides) can be found in the project folders.

 **Project Components**:

-* Project Proposal:
+* /data
-  - *"Capstone1_Proposal - Home Values in LA South Bay.pdf"*
+    /interim
+    /processed: Cleaned dataset for modeling
+    /raw: Includes original downloaded files from Redfin.com

-* Data Wrangling:
+* /notebooks
-  - *"Capstone1_HomePrices_Data Wrangling.pdf": Includes text summary of data wrangling/cleaning steps taken*
+    - 01.Capstone1_HomePrices_DataWranglingCode.ipynb
+    - 02.Capstone1_HomePrices_DataStoryCode.ipynb
-  - *"Capstone1_Data_Wrangling_Code.ipynb"*
+    - 03.Capstone1_HomePrices_ApplyStatisticsCode.ipynb

-* Data Story: As part of the preliminary EDA process, we looked further into our data to find early insights.
-The code and visualizations are found in:
-  - *"Capstone1_HomePrices_DataStoryCode.ipynb"*
+    - 04.Capstone1_HomePrices_InDepthAnalysisCode.ipynb

-* Apply Statistics:
+* /reports
+    - 00.Capstone1_HomePrices_ProjectProposal.pdf
+    - 01.Capstone1_HomePrices_DataWrangling.pdf
+    - 02.Capstone1_HomePrices_ApplyStatistics.pdf
-  - *"Capstone1_HomePrices_ApplyStatistics.ipynb"*
+    - 03.Capstone1_Milestone Report.pdf
-  - *"Capstone1_ HomePrices_ApplyStatistics"*
+    - 04.Capstone1_HomePrices_InDepthAnalysis.pdf

-* Presentation Slides:
+* Presentation Slides: Capstone1_HomePrices_Presentation.pdf

-  - *"Capstone1_HomePrices_Presentation.pdf"*
+* Final Report: Capstone1_HomePrices_FinalReport.pdf